Barton Peveril Sixth Form College: AI Tools

 These tools aim to aid students with their learning, instead of giving them the answers.
 The college aims to use AI to remove "paperwork pressure" from teachers, so that they can spend more time on student progress.

 Chris Loveday, vice-principal for business services, emphasised in an interview that the college's use of AI tools "is not about reducing staff numbers but staff workload".
 This message has been "regularly disseminated" and "reinforced" among the staff because "people go through emotional cycles at different speeds".

+As of February 2026, an Instagram account under the name @notobartonai claims to be a student-led campaign to limit the use of AI at Barton Peveril.

 Partnership with Google

 In 2024, Barton Peveril entered a partnership with Google and C-Learning to become the UK's first "Google Gemini Academy".
 This granted every teacher with a Gemini Pro licence.
 The concept of a Google Gemini Academy aims to provide state-of-the-art AI tools to both teachers and students.
 In March 2025, a corporation meeting including the governors and chairs of the college saw the consensus that "Google does have significant control over the college in some areas".